stateless-solutions/markdown-content/service-expectations-and-responsibilities.md

   Failure to address these issues might lead to the suspension of their service, contingent upon Stateless's sole discretion.

 ## Monitoring and Penalties
-&nbsp;
 A comprehensive system for alerting and monitoring node performance is in place.
 This system diligently tracks each provider's uptime, the accuracy of responses, and any anomalies or deviations from non-malicious patterns.
 Anomalies detected are automatically logged for future analysis.
-This ongoing analysis process allows for continuous refinement and enhancement of the monitoring system, ensuring optimal service performance and compliance with data provider service expectations.&nbsp;
+This ongoing analysis process allows for continuous refinement and enhancement of the monitoring system, ensuring optimal service performance and compliance with data provider service expectations.
+&nbsp;

 Activities that jeopardize the service's availability and reliability, such as prolonged downtime or inaccurate responses, are subject to penalties.
 The exact repercussions of non-compliance can vary, spanning from withheld earnings to temporary suspensions and even potential removal from the network.
-The intensity of the penalty mirrors the magnitude and frequency of service disruptions.&nbsp;
+The intensity of the penalty mirrors the magnitude and frequency of service disruptions.
+&nbsp;

 Stateless retains the authority to determine non-compliance individually and enforce penalties or service termination as deemed necessary to uphold the network's quality standards.